If you’re going to fake a vaccine card (please don’t), at least learn how to spell the name of the vaccine…

 Mrozakn stated in her paperwork she was returning on American Airlines, but investigators believed she was actually flying Southwest Airlines.
 The reason?
 She flew to Hawaii on Southwest, and a majority of flights to Hawaii are purchased as roundtrips.

 Investigators looked at her Facebook profile, and noticed she had a distinctive tattoo on her left leg.
 So airport officials were made aware of this.
 Sure enough, on Saturday, August 28 the woman was spotted at a Southwest Airlines check-in counter, getting ready to return to the mainland.

-Mrozakn was taken into custody, and first screened for coronavirus, and then transfered to the Honolulu Police Department.
+Mrozakn was taken into custody, and first screened for coronavirus, and then transferred to the Honolulu Police Department.
 She’s accused of falsifying vaccination documents, which is a misdemeanor offense.
 Her bail has been set at $2,000.

 A traveler to Hawaii was caught using a fake vaccine card — talk about being both reckless and dumb.
 Hawaii isn’t asking a lot by requesting visitors get tested or vaccinated.
 The fact that someone would go through the effort to get a fake vaccine card sure is deplorable.
 I’m curious to see what kind of punishment she’s subjected to.

 This traveler is far from the first to try to sneak their way into Hawaii.
 We’ve seen travelers arrested for trying to bribe their way into the state, and we’ve also seen people try to fly to Hawaii after testing positive for coronavirus.